-Nvidia Container is a process that – well, contains other processes inside of it and makes sure they run at an optimal level.
-However, some issues, which result from driver updates to hardware changes, can cause the process to take up too much of your CPU’s power.
+However, some issues, which result from driver updates to Hardware Changes, can cause the process to take up too much of your CPU’s power.

-- 1.1 How to Fix Nvidia Container High CPU Usage?
+- 2 How To Fix Nvidia Container High CPU Usage?

 Driver update: One possible cause could be a faulty recent update of your graphics driver.